Learning how to cook with spices is perhaps one of the easiest ways to add flavour to your meals in just a pinch.

 Cooking with spices can be tricky and to those new to using spices complicated!
-This may not be the case if you know how and when to use them.

 You go on a buying spree after reading a yummy easy curry recipe and buy those 100 gms packs and bottles of spices for making that one dish!!